dmahon10/adversarial-chair-lean/README.md

+<p><iframe frameborder="0" height="315" src="https://www.youtube.com/embed/YnwGxl61sro?controls=0" width="560"></iframe></p>

+<h1>&nbsp;</h1>

+<p><iframe frameborder="0" height="315" src="https://www.youtube.com/embed/V6gQ_h0EiO8?controls=0" width="560"></iframe></p>

 # What is it?

 This repo contains the software for a computer vision motor control project.
 Specifically, the brains of a face following swivel robot.
-It behaves much the same as a face tracking security camera, but I want to use it to create a chair that always turns away from you, making it impossible to sit in.
+It behaves in much the same as a face tracking security camera, but I want to use it to create a chair that always turns away from you, making it impossible to sit in.

 The `app` files run on a Raspberry Pi 4 with a camera module and the `embedded` files run on a `ATTINY44` microcontroller that I have on a custom motor driver circuit.